ashleycampion/IrisDataSetProject/README.md

 It also interesting perhaps to note that the Setosas' variables are generally very weakly correlated, although this could be explained by the fact that their values are quite small and also have a small variance, so perhaps if the measurements were more accurate, i.e. if they were measured to two or three places after the decimal point, the correlation would improve.

-By far the more interesting thing to note, however, is the fact that apart from sepal width the variables' correlations improve as you abstract from the species, and again while this might seem like a paradox, in effect this serves as warning not to mix correlation with classification, i.e. just because something is a class does not mean that its variables will be highly correlated.
+<a id="#Interesting">By</a> far the more interesting thing to note, however, is the fact that apart from sepal width the variables' correlations improve as you abstract from the species, and again while this might seem like a paradox, in effect this serves as warning not to mix correlation with classification, i.e. just because something is a class does not mean that its variables will be highly correlated.
 In the case of Iris flowers, it is clear that the classification was not in terms of correlations between variables, but rather in terms of variable ranges.
 And that leads us nicely into our next section.
 We can think of it this way: iris flowers are a class of flowers, and setosas, vercisolors and virginicas are classes of iris flowers; and while iris flowers show strong correlations amongst sepal length, and petal length and width, but with gaps in the ranges of values for petal length and width, iris *species* show weaker correlations amongst the same variables, but are better able to account for the variables' ranges of values.
 We could conclude from this that the Iris designation accounts for strong variable correlation, whereas the species designations account for the actual variable values.

 And with this we can nicely move onto classification.